Synthetic Decomposition for Counterfactual Predictions: Estimation and Confidence Intervals

 \subsection{Uniform Asymptotic Validity}

 We summarize the conditions that we use to establish the uniform asymptotic validity of the confidence set $C_{1- \alpha}$.
 Here, we state the conditions verbally.
-The formal statements and the proof are found in the Supplemental Note.
+The formal statements are found in the Supplemental Note.

+\begin{assumption} (i) The random vectors $(X_{i,t},U_{i,t})$ are independent across all sample units $i$ and time $t$, and identically distributed within each population.